Proctor Academy: The 1950s and 1960s

-Lyle Farrell—a 1929 graduate of the University of New Hampshire and captain of the 1928 Wildcats football team—who started teaching at Proctor in the 1930s, took over as Headmaster of the school in 1952.
+Lyle Farrell—a 1929 graduate of the University of New Hampshire and captain of the 1928 Wildcats football team — who started teaching at Proctor in the 1930s, took over as Headmaster of the school in 1952.
 During his time as Headmaster, he pushed for the expansion of the school, leading to the construction of Holland Auditorium, Shirley Hall, Farrell Field House, Leonard Field, Farrell Field and the Blackwater Ski Area.
 Farrell also established the learning skills programs for college-bound students with dyslexia.

 The 1970s to 1980s

 In 1971, David Fowler succeeded Lyle Farrell as Headmaster.
 He instituted a democratic student government, rather than a seniority system.
 Realizing the unique location and programs that Proctor offered, they created a wilderness orientation program for new students, which still exists today.
 In 1974, the mountain classroom program was created, combining an Outward Bound type of small group outdoor experience with specialized academic sessions.
 By 1975, Proctor had faculty and facilities in Madrid, Spain, and Clermont-Ferrand, France, which led to later experiential education programs in Segovia, Spain, and Pont-l'Abbé, France.
-European Classroom, an art and French language program, was created in 2011, replacing the France program.